 The Council along with the Integrated Care Board, education settings and schools are in the implementation and evidencing phase of the Written Statement of Action following the SEND Inspection in 2021.
-Three formal monitoring visits have been undertaken by the DfE who have reported good progress against the WSOA.
-There are two further reviews scheduled for the 15th June 2023 and the 11th October 2023.
+Four formal monitoring visits have been undertaken by the DfE who have reported good progress against the WSOA.
+There was one further review scheduled for the 11th October 2023, but this was postponed by the DfE as there has been a change of DfE SEND Advisor.
+Confirmation of the DfE SEND Advisor and the date of the meeting is awaited.

-Progress is reported to the DfE through a combination of a monthly data submission, narrative account and RAG rating.
+Progress is reported to the DfE through a combination of a monthly data submission, narrative account, and RAG rating.
 Where there has been slippage on specific actions, detailed rectification actions have been shared to provide assurance that progress will be accelerated.
 The SEND Oversight Board, ICB Place Based Partnership and Cabinet receive quarterly performance and finance reports.
 The Council has been accepted on to the DfE's Safety Valve programme following a rigorous process.
-The DfE will address the cumulative deficit in the Dedicated Schools Grant in 2026/27 on the condition that the Council delivers it's DSG Management Action Plan and annual savings targets which will result in a minor in year surplus position in 2026/27.
+The DfE will address the cumulative deficit in the Dedicated Schools Grant in 2026/27 on the condition that the Council delivers its DSG Management Action Plan and annual savings targets.